 The creative team includes: Geoff Cobham, one of Australia’s most celebrated lighting designers, Meg Wilson who also designed Restless’ award winning production Intimate Space and musicians Hilary Kleinig and Emily Tulloch, both previously part of the Zephyr Quartet.

-Seeing Through Darkness is presented in partnership with the Art Gallery of South Australia who have mounted an exhibition of Rouault’s works.
-The performance takes place within the gallery in the context of the exhibition.
+Seeing Through Darkness was presented in partnership with the Art Gallery of South Australia who mounted an exhibition of Rouault’s works.
+The performance took place within the gallery in the context of the exhibition.